 By incorporating real-world environmental issues into required classes for all undergraduates, ESI enriches the foundational learning experience at MIT, links abstract concepts in science, math and engineering with tangible environmental problems, and motivates students to apply their education to solving global challenges.

 Through a generous gift from the Arthur Vining Davis Foundation, ESI has partnered with instructors across MIT to identify environmental topics relevant to their classes, frame core STEM concepts in terms of their application to the environment, write problems dealing with the environment and sustainability, and create curricula exploring challenges in context.
 For example, students taking Differential Equations are given problems dealing with air quality monitoring and wildlife populations, while students taking Physics are given problems dealing with battery life and the greenhouse effect.

 To date, ESI has introduced sustainability topics into GIR and introductory classes in Chemistry (3.091), Physics (8.01 and 8.02), Calculus and Differential Equations (18.02 and 18.03), Statistics (18.05), and Computer Science (6.006), as well as Biology, Math, Chemistry and Physics classes in MIT’s Experimental Study Group.
 Over 6,000 students have been exposed to environmental topics through these classes, spending over 50,000 hours on environment and sustainability problem sets.

-ESI offers a Climate, Environment and Sustainability Infusion Fellowship for MIT faculty to embed topics of climate science, the environment, and sustainability into the regular undergraduate curriculum.
-Calls for this fellowship are open now.
+ESI offers a Climate, Environment and Sustainability Infusion Fellowship for MIT faculty and instructors to embed topics of climate science, the environment, and sustainability into the regular undergraduate curriculum.

 ESI also offers occasional small grants to MIT faculty teaching introductory and GIR classes to incorporate environment and sustainability topics.
-Our call for 2021 grants has closed.
+Our most recent call for grants has closed.
 Please check back for future grant opportunities.